 Proof.
-Immediate from the construction in the previous proof using the edges $e_1, ..., e_k$ . $\square$ in a way similar to Huang's matrix construction.
+Immediate from the construction in the previous proof using the edges $e_1, \ldots, e_k$ .

+It is interesting to note that our signing of $Q{+}^{4}$ , which, as can be easily checked, uses only real numbers, answers an open question posed recently by Belardo, Cioabă, Koolen, and Wang [4].
+They studied real orthogonal signings of regular graphs and noted that any 4-regular graph with an orthogonal signing, $A_s$ , can be used to produce a 5-regular graph with an orthogonal signing, in a way similar to Huang's matrix construction.
 Specifically, the new 5-regular graph is formed by taking two copies of the 4-regular graph and adding a perfect matching between them joining each vertex to its copy.
-By the work of McKee and Smyth [11] on 4-regular graphs, this method yields many 5-regular graphs with such an orthogonal signed adjacency matrix.
-Belardo et al. ask if any other such examples exist, namely if there are 5-regular graphs with orthogonal signings that are not constructed by the above method.
+By the work of McKee and Smyth [12] on 4-regular graphs, this method yields many 5-regular graphs with such an orthogonal signed adjacency matrix.
+Belardo, Cioabă, Koolen, and Wang ask if any other such examples exist, namely if there are 5-regular graphs with orthogonal signings that are not constructed by the above method.
 Our graph $Q+^4$ is one such example.
 To show it is not one of the examples described in [4] note that all the graphs there have a cut forming a perfect matching which splits the vertex set into two equal parts.
 For $Q+^4$ to be such a graph it would have to have a cut of size 8.
 However, this is not the case as can be seen from the eigenvalues of its adjacency matrix.
 This follows from the following known fact, proved, for example, in the remark following Lemma 2.1 in [2].
 For completeness we include the simple proof.